danishmuaazkhan/RazorClone/README.md

 # RazorClone
-this is razor pay clone website without javascript and usin tailwindcss
+this is razor pay clone website without javascript and using tailwindcss